 The programme aims to support 80% of eligible children born from 2023 by the time they turn 6.
 As of April 2025, KidSTART has expanded nationwide, making its services accessible to all eligible families.

-In 2019, MOH launched the Home Caregiving Grant (HCG) (HCG), providing monthly cash grant of $200 to defray caregiving costs for eligible persons with at least permanent moderate disability in the community.
-MOH has enhanced the HCG in March 2023, with more targeted support provided to lower-income families caring for loved ones with at least permanent moderate disability.
+In 2019, MOH launched the Home Caregiving Grant (HCG), providing monthly cash payouts of $200 to defray caregiving costs for eligible persons with at least permanent moderate disability in the community.
+In March 2023, MOH enhanced the HCG with cash payouts of up to $450 per month to provide more support for caregiving costs in the community.

-In 2026, the HCG will be further increased to up to $600 per month to further defray caregiving costs in the community.
-The maximum qualifying per capita household income threshold will also be increased from $3600 to $4800 so that more caregivers can receive support.
+From April 2026, the HCG will be further enhanced with cash payouts of up to $600 per month to further defray caregiving costs in the community.
+The maximum qualifying per capita household income threshold will also be increased from $3,600 to $4,800 so that more caregivers receive support.

 Sign up for caregiving courses to learn how to better help your loved ones with their daily care.